-These swollen lymph nodes appear most often in the underarm or neck areas, although if the inoculation lesion is on the leg, the nodes in the groin will be affected.
-They range in size from about Â½ inch to 2 inches in diameter and may be surrounded by a larger area of swelling under the skin.
-The skin over these swollen lymph nodes can become warm and red.
+These swollen lymph nodes appear most often in the underarm or neck areas.
+They range in size from about ½ inch to 2 inches in diameter and may be surrounded by a larger area of swelling under the skin.
+The skin over them can get warm and red.

 In most kids, swollen lymph nodes are the main symptom of the disease, and the illness often is mild.
-If kids have other general symptoms, they might include fever (usually less than 101Â°F or 38.3Â°C ), fatigue, loss of appetite, headache, rash, sore throat, and an overall ill feeling.
+If other symptoms happen, they might include fever (usually lower than 101°F or 38.3°C ), tiredness, loss of appetite, headache, rash, sore throat, and an overall ill feeling.

 Having one episode of cat scratch disease usually makes people immune for the rest of their lives.

 If your child is scratched by a pet, wash the injured area well with soap and water.

-If you suspect that someone caught cat scratch disease from your family pet, don't worry that your cat will have to be euthanized (put to sleep).
+If you think that someone caught cat scratch disease from your family pet, don't worry that your cat will have to be euthanized (put to sleep).
 Talk with your veterinarian about how to handle the problem.

-When to Call the Doctor
+When Should I Call the Doctor?

-- the bite or scratch was from a cat and the wound does not seem to be healing
+- The bite or scratch was from a cat and the wound does not seem to be healing.

-If your child has already been diagnosed with cat scratch disease, call the doctor if your child has a high fever, lots of pain in a lymph node, seems very sick, or develops new symptoms.
+If your child has already been diagnosed with cat scratch disease, call the doctor if your child has a high fever, lots of pain in a lymph node, seems very sick, or has new symptoms.